Repairing decayed or damaged teeth

 The strength of your filling will depend on its location in your mouth and the material it’s made from, with amalgam fillings being the most durable.
 We’ll advise you about any foods that should be avoided to prevent damaging the filling.
 If your filling does get damaged, you should contact us immediately.

 You should also maintain good oral hygiene to lower your risk of tooth decay and prevent the need for more fillings in the future.
-We advise brushing your teeth twice a day, flossing every day and avoiding food or drink high in sugar.
+We advise the following dental procedures: brushing your teeth twice a day, flossing every day and avoiding food or drink high in sugar.

 What are the risks?

-The cost of filling treatments ranges from $155-$500.
-This depends on the size, location and type of filling you choose, with amalgam fillings being cheaper than composite fillings.
+A dental filling cost from $155-$500 in Sydney and this depends on the size, location and type of filling you choose, with amalgam fillings being cheaper than composite fillings.
+We accept private health insurance at Sydney Park Dental.